Our mission is to develop innovative epidemiological methods to study the impact of environmental stressors on human health.

 Distributed lag models (DLMs) represent an elegant methodology for describing lagged association in time series data.
 Originally developed in econometrics, they are now frequently used in epidemiological analysis.
 Pioneering work by Ben Armstrong extended them to distributed lag non-linear models (DLNMs) for non-linear temperature-mortality relationships.

 We proposed a unified statistical framework for the DLM/DLNM class, based on the definition of a cross-basis, a bi-dimensional space of functions that describes the association simultaneously along the space of predictor and lag.
 Later, we generalised the methodology beyond time series data, allowing applications in various epidemiological fields.
-Finally, we extended the framework to penalised DLNM implemented through generalized additive models (GAM).
+Finally, we extended their statistical definition to penalised DLNM, implemented through generalised additive models (GAM).
+Other specific extensions implemented first the reduction of DLNMs to uni-dimensional summaries, useful to combine results from multi-location analyses, and then the computation of attributable risk measures.
+The framework has been formally assessed in a simulation study to model lagged associations in environmental time series data.
 The DLM/DLNM methodology is implemented in the R package dlnm.

 An extended meta-analytical framework